EdmundDong/CSE412Project/README.md

 psql gamedb < dbdump.sql
 ```

-After your tables are setup, create a ```.env``` file under ```/app``` with the following code:
+After your tables are setup, create a ```.env``` file under ```app/``` with the following code:
 ```
 DATABASE=gamedb
 HOST=<optional depending on config, local database host>
 PORT=<optional depending on config, local database port>
 ```

-Use ```flask run``` while in the main folder to run the server.
-The server should be visable at http://localhost:5000/
+Run the command ```flask run``` while in the project root directory to start the server.
+The server should now be visible at http://localhost:5000/.

-When you are done with working on the project and want to escape out of the virtual environment, deactive venv by running:
+When you are done with working on the project and want to exit the virtual environment, deactive venv by running:
 ```
 deactivate
 ```

-PostgreSQL database with a Flask server.